clouddotinc/zbmowrey-com/docs/intro.md

 # Welcome

+Hi,

+I'm Zach.
 I'm a technology enthusiast with more than 20 years' experience in the field.
 As a Cloud Software Architect, I gather requirements from business leaders and translate those into the arcane symbols required by Engineers.
 My interests and hobbies are mostly tech-focused, but I also enjoy traveling with my family and pointing out that it's not cold in Florida.

+I hope you find something of interest here.
+If you have ideas for something I can add, please speak up.
+I'd be happy to expand the library.

 ## What You'll Find Here